Arngren/bayesian-ab-test/README.md

 In addition, there are a number of notebooks, which serve as the main code for the various parts:

 - `bayesian_ab_testing.ipynb`: This Jupyter notebook contains the main code for the Bayesian A/B Testing.
-It includes code for plotting power analysis results, winner probabilities, and differences between Bayesian and Chi2-test results.
+It includes code for plotting winner probabilities, and differences between Bayesian and Chi2-test results.
 It uses the `BayesianTest` and `Campaign` classes to simulate campaigns and perform Bayesian tests on the data.

 - `bayesian_bandit_AA_testing.ipynb` and `bayesian_bandit_AB_testing.ipynb`: These notebooks contain the code for Bayesian Bandit A/A and A/B testing respectively.
 They use the `BayesianBanditTest` and `Campaign` classes to simulate campaigns and perform Bayesian Bandit tests on the data.